 4. Turn off your mobile phone

-Some researchers do not get tired to warn that radiation produced by mobile phones can have serious consequences.
-Because of it you do not sleep as deep as you could and do not get enough rest.
-Turn off your phone for all night long.
+Scientists and doctors repeat over and over again that radiation produced by mobile phones can have severe consequences for your health.
+Because of it, you do not sleep as deep as you could and do not get enough rest.
+Turn off your phone all night long.

 5. Healthy mess